thejiral/Voron0.1_mods/README.md

 Alternatively the raw component stl files are included in the zip file as well.

 The modified foot is needed for mounting panel 3.
 Insert 2 heat inserts (same as in the Voron 0.1 BOM).
 Panels of type 1 and 2 are mounted the same way as the original blinds but do feature throughholes for the hex key.
 Panel 3 is mounted with 2 M3 6mm button head screws to the rear foot right modified.
+At the other side I fixed Panel 3 with a bit of VHB tape at the AC Inlet.

 _Contents_